-The hotel, which is owned by the Sultan of Brunei’s Dorchester Collection, through this remodel is being ushered into the present with many improvements, including the addition of a presidential suite.
+The hotel, which is owned by the Sultan of Brunei’s Dorchester Collection, is being ushered into the present in this remodel with many improvements, including the addition of a presidential suite.
 The world-famous Spanish architecture is to remain, along with the unmistakable “Bel-Air Pink,” while design themes inspired by the decades of the 1930s, 1940s and 1950s present a new air of timeless sophistication befitting such a legendary and historic structure.

 The presidential suite, starting at $13,500 a night, has 6,775 square feet of indoor and outdoor living space.
 It offers dining to accommodate 10 guests, a full chef’s kitchen, a study, a grand piano and a private pool in its own private Spanish courtyard.
 In addition, a new WiFi network has been installed, ensuring that any and all mobile devices will be able to run at optimal capability.

 Also added is a 12,000-square-foot building containing a state-of-the-art fitness studio with three open lofts and double-sided fireplaces with high ceilings.
 This building also contains a 4,134-square-foot spa by La Prairie featuring seven treatment rooms and a private couples room.

 The dining venue, which will be known as Wolfgang Puck at Hotel Bel-Air, will be overseen by the Wolfgang Puck Fine Dining Group and will focus on modern California cuisine with European and Mediterranean influences.